 Then he said: "Take and eat; this is my body."

 Was Jesus talking about his physical body?
-Obviously not, since his physical body sat in the chair while the bread was being handed out and eaten.
+Certainly not, since his physical body sat in the chair while the bread was being handed out and eaten.

 Was Jesus talking about some crucifixion ceremony where his disciples would be purified of their sins once they ate the bread?
 No, because Jesus' body had not yet been murdered.

-Jesus was speaking in allegorical terms.
-He was connecting the offered food with his body because the body was considered a vessel for the spiritual self, and he was suggesting metaphorically that he - his teachings and his desires - were connected to his offerings to God.
+Jesus was speaking in metaphorical terms.
+He was connecting the offered food with his body because the body is considered a vessel for the spiritual self, and he was suggesting metaphorically that he - his teachings and his desires - were connected to his offerings to God.

 In other words, Jesus was saying that he considered his life to be an offering to God.

-And this is evidenced by what occurred a few days later, as Jesus laid down the life of his physical body as an offering to God.
+And this is evidenced by what occurred a few days later, as Jesus laid down the life of his physical body as an offering to the Supreme Being.
 Jesus was illustrating, by not resisting being arrested, and by allowing his body to be murdered because of his teachings, that Jesus was God's servant and Jesus' life was an offering to God.

 And yes, realizing this has the ability to save us.
 Not with some kind of magical "eating of the body of Christ" ritual, but from the realization that Jesus was trying to teach us to love God with all our hearts, all our minds - our whole life and being.

-Should we follow the teachings of ecclesiastical Christian teachers who have turned Jesus' devotional life into perverse rituals intended to supposedly purify us, we will not understand the real intent of Jesus' activities and teachings.
-We will only understand what has served the historically violent and hierarchical organizational Christian machine and its offspring sects that for over 1,700 years have controlled the dialog regarding the teachings of Jesus.
+Should we follow the teachings of ecclesiastical sectarian teachers who have turned Jesus' devotional life into perverse rituals intended to be used in a self-centered manner for supposed purification, we will not understand the real intent of Jesus' activities and teachings.
+We will only receive what has served the historically violent and hierarchical organizational sectarian institutional sects for over 1,700 years to control the dialog regarding the life, purpose and teachings of Jesus.

 “‘Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment."
 (Matt.
 22:37-38)